- Green energy or renewable energy goals are close to being met globally

 Data from gov.scot

-Overall, Scotland is aiming for 50% of its total energy consumption (including transportation) to be powered by renewables by as soon as 2030.
-There are plenty of projects in the pipeline to continue this green growth in Scotland, too – so far, the Wave Energy Scotland (WES) technology programme, which is entirely government funded, has invested more than £30 million in over 80 projects.
+There are plenty of projects in the pipeline to continue this green growth in Scotland, too – so far, the Wave Energy Scotland (WES) technology programme, which is entirely government funded, has invested more than £30m in over 80 projects.

-Scotland will also be investing a huge amount of money into the decarbonisation of roads by promoting the use of ultra-low emission vehicles (ULEVs), whilst also phasing out new petrol/diesel cars and vans eight years ahead of the UK Government’s 2040 target.
-We’ve got a lot to learn from our northern neighbours.
+Scotland will also be investing a huge amount of money into the decarbonisation of roads by promoting the use of ultra-low emission vehicles (ULEVs), while also phasing out new petrol/diesel cars and vans eight years ahead of the UK Government’s 2040 target.

 7. Nicaragua